sda-community-plugins/component-templates/java-tomcat/README.md

  - **tomcat-deploy**
    This is the main process that deploys a Java Web Application (.WAR) file into Tomcat using the Tomcat Manager API.
-It makes sure that Tomcat is running so that the API is accessible; on Windows it will also force a restart so that there are no problems with locked files.
+It makes sure that Tomcat is running so that the API is accessible - on Windows it will also force a restart so that there are no problems with locked files.

    The process also illustrates how to update an environment specific file, in this case `application.yml`.